ajahne/blog/_drafts/2020-4-18-the-first-90-days-chapter-notes.md

   - enhance self awareness
   - exercise personal discipline
   - build complementary teams
-- Note: heroes can struggle in Realignment and sustaining success
 - Make a hard assessment of which skills will serve you well and which are likely to get you in trouble
 - Leadership is a team sport
 - For sustaining success, focus on learning, reflection, and influence